Exploring the Evolution of Tennis Gear for Today’s Athletes

 The Shift from Cotton to High-Performance Fabrics

-Tennis clothes were primarily made from cotton, which, while breathable, did little to manage the sweat and discomfort experienced during intense matches.
+Tennis clothes were primarily made of cotton, which, while breathable, did little to mitigate sweat and discomfort during intense matches.
 The intro of synthetic fabrics transformed player comfort and performance, incorporating materials that could stretch, manage moisture, and return to form.
 New fabrics are engineered to pull perspiration away from the skin and expedite its evaporation, keeping players cooler and more comfortable during play.

 Moisture-wicking and Breathable Materials